جامعة النجاح الوطنية

 • 11216355

-In this course, the student trains in various methods of creation and technical formulation for the intended concept, such as composing from multiple perspectives.
-The course aims to strengthen the student's artistic work while ensuring it aligns with the concept and artistic content of the project.
-The student also develops their personal vision, focusing on the principle of simplification throughout the exercises and projects in this course, whether inspired by still life or living subjects.
-Additionally, the course seeks to teach the student lithography and the various technical methods applicable to this printing process, covering stages from designing a unique piece to preparing the stone surface for printing, inking, and the printing process itself.
-It also provides the student with the experience necessary to recognize successful printed copies.
-Furthermore, the course aims to train the student in color separation techniques and the mechanics of working with both relief and intaglio printing.
+In this course, the student trains in various methods of creation and technical formulation for the intended concept, such as composing from multiple perspectives. the course aims to strengthen the student's artistic work while ensuring it aligns with the concept and artistic content of the project. the student also develops their personal vision, focusing on the principle of simplification throughout the exercises and projects in this course, whether inspired by still life or living subjects.additionally, the course seeks to teach the student lithography and the various technical methods applicable to this printing process, covering stages from designing a unique piece to preparing the stone surface for printing, inking, and the printing process itself. it also provides the student with the experience necessary to recognize successful printed copies. furthermore, the course aims to train the student in color separation techniques and the mechanics of working with both relief and intaglio printing.

 3